- What is Osteoarthritis?

 Advantages of osteotomy

-- Can remain active for longer
+- It allows you to remain active for a longer period.

 Risks of osteotomy